fisodd/www-fisodd-com/content/repo/practical-machine-learning.rst

 turns out to be a very good fit for a Random Forest approach to classification.
 Ridiculously good fit, perhaps too good a fit;
-if the student choses a reasonable solution for managing NA values, then even the most naive methods of fitting a random forest results in miss-prediction rates near 1%.
+if the student chooses a reasonable solution for managing NA values, then even the most naive methods of fitting a random forest results in miss-prediction rates near 1%.